djpeach/kotlin-spring-web-hello-world/README.md

 # Summary

 Congrats, you have created a basic HTTP endpoint using Spring and Kotlin!
 For any extra insight, or usage with Java, see the original [guide by Spring](https://spring.io/guides/gs/rest-service/)

+For a fuller guide on Spring Boot 3 with Kotlin using a datastore, service layer, and HTTP controller, see my [4-part guide on Medium](https://medium.com/@dpeachesdev/exploring-springboot3-with-kotlin-by-building-an-ecommerce-server-part-1-7c18e3241a97)